micrology/prsm/doc/help.md

 There are options to change the colour of the background (the 'fill'), the border and the font of the label, to change the shape, for example to a rectangle or a circle, to change the border from solid to dashed or dotted or none, and to change the font size of the label.

 You can also change the name of the style.
 If you do so, this name will appear on the network pane as one item in the 'legend'.
 So, for example, if you had some factors that are Inputs, some that are Actions, some Outputs and some Outcomes, you could give four of the styles these names, colour their fills green, yellow, orange and red, and then apply these styles to the appropriate factors in the network.
-The legend will be automatically displayed on the network pane, thus:
+The legend will be automatically displayed on the network pane:

 ![Legend](/doc/images/Legend.png)